lecturio/workflows/README.md

 ### Conflict

 Resolving of conflicts - use `git add` or `git rm`.
-When conflict is resoved move to `git rebase --continue`.
+When conflict is resolved move to `git rebase --continue`.

-Use `git status` to check where are the conflicts and on withc step (rebase master to feature branch or rebase feature to master).
+Use `git status` to check where are the conflicts and on with step (rebase master to feature branch or rebase feature to master).
 Most likely conflicts are on first step - rebase master to feature branch.

 Abort - restart goal.
 Changes - `git log` to ensure status of your changes.